margoflewelling/postback_delivery/README.md

 # postback_delivery

 ### Data Distribution Simulation
-- Php application to handle http post requests /app/php
+- Php application to handle incoming http post requests /app/php
 - Go application to deliver http responses /app/go
-- Host a redis queue between the php and go applications
+- Redis queue between the php and go applications

 ### To run locally:
 The php app:
 - redis-server
-- redis-cli monitor  (to see subscriptions and objects published)
+- redis-cli monitor  (to see subscriptions and objects published to the redis channel)
 - php -S localhost:8000  (run the ingestion agent on port 8000 )
 The go app(dependent on the php + redis):
-- go run app/go_app/deliver.go (should see starting, and then a log of responses in response to postman request.
+- go run app/go_app/deliver.go (should see starting printed to the console, and then a log of responses in response to postman request.
                 Will time out after 1 minute)

 - tested locally using postman